 4.9 CDM Regulations

-All personnel including contractors and exhibitors must wear high visibility vests during build-up and breakdown.
+All personnel including contractors and exhibitors must wear high visibility vests during build-up and break down.
 Some areas may require use of steel toe capped boots and hard hats.
-High visibility vests may be available to purchase from reception however we recommend bringing your own.
+High visibility vests are available to purchase from the Guest Relations desk however we recommend bringing your own.

 SECURITY ADVICE